 Treatment Technique (TT) - A required process intended to reduce the level of a contaminant in drinking water.
-Level 1 Assessment - A Level 1 assessment is a study of the water system to identify notential problems and determine

 Level 1 Assessment - A Level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why total coliform bacteria have been found in our water system.